Skip to content

 TIP

-Just notice that for now it does not support backtests when you are trading multiple routes.
-It is a work in progress.
+Note that it does not yet support backtests when trading multiple routes simultaneously.
+That is a work in progress.